irvnet/kube101/README.md

     web       10.109.9.17   <nodes>       5000:31000/TCP   2m
     ```

-7. Use curl from the node to reach one of the cluster node 10.
-IP addresses (or click on the port shown in the )
+7. Use curl from the node to reach one of the cluster node 10. or 192.
+IP addresses (or click on the port 31000 button shown in the browser )

     ```
     node1 $ curl 10.0.10.4:31000